heavymetalavo/craft-aialttext/README.md

 - For "bad request" errors, ensure your selected model supports vision capabilities.
 - Alt text generation is processed through Craft's queue system for bulk operations, so check the queue if generation seems to be taking a long time.
 - Any errors should be logged, check your queue log files!

+## Disclaimer

+We take no responsibility for excessive API token usage that may result from code mistakes, bugs, or security vulnerabilities within this plugin.

+If you are concerned about unexpected charges we recommend:
+- Set up rate limits and spending caps at the API account level in your [OpenAI account settings](https://platform.openai.com/account/billing/limits)
+- Start with smaller batches when using bulk generation until you're comfortable with the costs
+- Consider using the default `low` detail setting, which significantly reduces token usage
+- Monitor your OpenAI API usage regularly

 ## Support